 IBM Informix JDBC Driver complies with the JDBC API specification for sending queries to a database and retrieving the results.
-The driver supports almost all the methods of the Statement, PreparedStatement, CallableStatement, ResultSet, and ResultSetMetaData interfaces.
+The driver supports most of the methods of the Statement, PreparedStatement, CallableStatement, ResultSet, and ResultSetMetaData interfaces.

-The following sections describe Informix differences from and extensions to the JDBC 2.0 specification from Sun Microsystems:
+The following sections discuss querying the database and describe Informix differences from and extensions to the JDBC 3.0 specification from Sun Microsystems: